-What a long, strange ride 2020 has been and it’s safe to say we’re all ready to see what 2021 has in store.
-If 2020 has taught us one major lesson, it’s that plans can get derailed and we must be willing to adapt.
-It’s also given us an opportunity to assess our way of doing business within a new framework.
-For example, what are some of the biggest lessons you’ve learned this year?
+What a long, strange ride it has been in the last few years!
+If the last few years have taught us one major lesson, it’s that plans can get derailed and we must be willing to adapt.
+They’ve also given us an opportunity to assess our way of doing business within a new framework.
+For example, what are some of the biggest lessons you’ve learned this past year?
 What are some of the biggest challenges facing your organization over the next year and beyond?
 What are your strengths and weaknesses to meet those challenges?

-You may have already developed a strategic plan for 2021, but if we’ve learned anything, it’s that plans can change quickly.
+You may have already developed a strategic plan for the year, but if we’ve learned anything, it’s that plans can change quickly.
 That’s why it’s important to consider the following when drafting a plan for the next year:

 - Embrace Reality: While we’re all ready for the pandemic to be over, we’re still going to be doing business differently for a while.
 You may want to keep some of the changes you made over the past year.
 Or based on what you’ve learned over the past several months, you may need to make additional plans based on existing conditions.

 - Be Adaptable: Organizations that were able to pivot quickly when the pandemic began experienced less impact than those who struggled through the process.
 Flexible processes and adaptable strategies are your best course of action if things worsen before they improve.

 - Make Your People A Top Priority: People are the core of your department and now, more than ever, you need to take care of them.
 This includes physical and mental health, as well as work-life balance.
 With so many people working from home, communication should be a priority.
 What’s worked well over the past several months?
 What areas could use improvement?

 - Plan For The Unusual: A long-term strategy that includes various scenarios helps you navigate challenges.
 For example, additional equipment and tools for remote workers, plans for employees who may be out due to the coronavirus and workers who need flexibility due to school closures are all issues to consider.